Seeking Philanthropic Support from the QEII Foundation

 1. Initial Strategic Initiative Proposal Submission

-Initiative Lead (clinical or administrative), QEII Foundation representative or another interest holder completes the submission form that is received by the QEII Foundation.
+The Initiative Lead (clinical or administrative) or designate completes the submission form.
+Submissions are received and coordinated by the QEII Foundation.

 2. Joint Leadership Review of Proposals

-• Ready to Proceed: If the proposal is sufficiently developed and aligned with organizational priorities and donor interests, it will be accepted in principle and move forward to the Foundation for review of strategic alignment, development of a fundraising strategy and taken to the QEII Foundation Board of Directors for approval to fundraise.
+- Ready to Proceed: If the proposal is sufficiently developed and aligned with organizational priorities and donor interests, it will be accepted in principle and advances to the Foundation for confirmation of strategic alignment, development of a fundraising strategy and presentation to the QEII Foundation Board of Directors for approval to fundraise.

-• Requires Further Development: If more detail is needed, the Initiative Lead will be asked to complete an Operational Readiness Checklist and obtain full endorsement from NSH clinical and administrative leadership before proceeding.
+- Requires Further Development: If additional detail or feasibility assessment is required, the Initiative Lead will be asked to complete an Operational Readiness Checklist and obtain full endorsement from NSH clinical and administrative leadership before proceeding.

-• Does Not Proceed: If the initiative is not aligned with organizational priorities or donor interest, lacks feasibility, or is not an immediate priority, it will not move forward at this time, though it may be reconsidered in the future if conditions change.
+- Does Not Proceed: Does Not Proceed: If the initiative is not aligned with organizational priorities or donor interest, lacks feasibility, or is not an immediate priority, it will not move forward at this stage.
+Initiatives may be reconsidered in the future should circumstances change.

 3. Operational Readiness Checklist and NSH Endorsement (if applicable)